 Phakic intraocular lenses (PIOLs) are artificial lenses that are placed inside the eye.
-They help change your eye’s ability to focus.
-This helps you see better without glasses or corrective lenses.
-Some types of PIOLs go in front of the colored part of your eye (iris).
-Some PIOLs go behind your iris.
+They help change the eye’s focusing ability to help you see better without glasses or corrective lenses.
+Some types of PIOLs are designed to go in front of the iris.
+Other types go behind the iris.
 The natural lens is not removed.
-This procedure may be combined with excimer laser surgery to reshape your cornea.
+This procedure may be combined with excimer laser surgery to reshape the cornea.
 PIOLs may be used to treat severe nearsightedness or farsightedness.

 Before treatment, you'll be given local anesthesia.
 You may also be given medicine to help you relax.

-A drainage hole (peripheral iridotomy) may be made in your iris to prevent fluid buildup.
+A drainage hole (peripheral iridotomy) may be made in the iris to prevent fluid buildup.

-A cut (incision) is then made at the edge of your cornea.
-The lens is put in through the incision.
-It is placed either in front of or behind your iris.
+A cut (incision) is then made at the edge of the cornea.
+The lens is inserted through the incision either in front of or behind the iris.

 After treatment, your eye may be bandaged.
 Your vision should start to improve the next day.
-It should be stable in 1 to 3 weeks.
+It should become stable in 1 to 3 weeks.

-They can be removed or replaced if they don't work the way you want
+They can be removed or replaced if they don't work out well

 They can correct some extreme refractive problems